jwcarr/flatlanders/README.md

 - ```vocalize.py```: Functions for transforming a string into a synthesized vocalization using the Apple MacinTalk speech synthesizer.

-- ```voronoi.py```: Module for creating a Voronoi tessellation.
-Adapted from https://gist.github.com/neothemachine/8803860
+- ```Voronoi.py```: Module for creating a Voronoi tessellation.
+Adapted from: https://gist.github.com/neothemachine/8803860

 Raw Data